slowernews/wisdom-tldr/chapters/2-2_relation_competition.md

 "The measure of intelligence is the ability to change."
 -- Albert Einstein [1879]*

+> *"Genius is to carry the spirit of the child into old age."
+-- Aldous Huxley [1894]*

 > *"Genious is finding the invisible links between things."
 -- Vladimir Nabokov [1899]*